Forest Stewardship Council: Violation of indigenous rights and sovereignty

 The world's largest manager of FSC certified forests, Resolute Forest Products, has been accused of illegal logging on Barriere Lake Algonquin territory and of violating indigenous rights.
 In July 2012, members of the Algonquin community in southern Quebec staged a camp to observe and deter the logging of their unceded territory.
 The firm stated that their "right to harvest in the area [had] been approved by the QMNRW, following appropriate consultation with the Barrière Lake Algonquin band council."

 In 2018 FSC investigated allegations made by local tribesmen in Papua against FSC certificate holder Korindo Group.
 The investigation found Korindo to have violated the rights of the Papuan indigenous peoples and benefited from close ties with the Indonesian military for its own economic benefit.
-While the report recommended stripping Korindo of it FSC certificate, FSC chose not to publicly release the report and continued its collaboration with Korindo.
+While the report recommended stripping Korindo of its FSC certificate, FSC chose not to publicly release the report and continued its collaboration with Korindo.
 In August 2021, FSC announced its decision of disassociation from the Korindo Group which came into effect on 16 October 2021.

 In southern Chile, where large forest plantations for pulp production are located, there is constant criticism from indigenous communities that forestry companies have appropriated indigenous land.
 According to critics, the FSC certifies forest products from land areas that are the subject of a centuries-old conflict between forestry companies and the indigenous Mapuche communities.